Skip to main content

 • Calculation: Monthly basic pay x total months worked x gratuity rate

-2. Severance pay
+2. Redundancy pay (severance)

 • Who qualifies: Employees terminated due to redundancy (business closure, position elimination, downsizing)